Masonic funeral services or ceremonies, are held at the request of a

 or his family.

-Be sure to discuss your desire for a Masonic funeral service with your family.
 It is highly recommended that you put your wishes in writing giving a copy your immediate family, and then attach a copy to your will so that your desire is known.

 The historical memo can be read or passed out at the funeral, and will be comforting because its readers will get a better insight into the life of the person they have come to pay their respects to.